Average Health Insurance Cost by Income Level: 2026 Affordability Guide

 An ICHRA is an employer-funded health benefit that allows employees to buy their own individual health insurance plan with tax-free dollars.
 Here's why ICHRA is a game-changer for employers in 2026:

-- Cost Control You set the monthly allowance for each employee, giving you complete control over your budget.
+Cost Control: You set the monthly allowance for each employee, giving you complete control over your budget.
 This predictability is a huge advantage over traditional group plans, where premiums can increase unexpectedly.
 With ICHRA, businesses can save up to 30% in costs.

-- Flexibility and Choice Employees can choose any plan from the individual market that fits their needs and budget.
+Flexibility and Choice: Employees can choose any plan from the individual market that fits their needs and budget.
 This level of personalization is something employees truly value.

-- Future-Proof Your Offerings ICHRA is a modern benefit for a modern workforce.
+Future-Proof Your Offerings: ICHRA is a modern benefit for a modern workforce.
 It's flexible enough to accommodate remote workers, gig workers, and employees in different locations.

 Furthermore, proposed legislation like the CHOICE Arrangement could soon make ICHRAs even more flexible and stable, adding features like a small business tax credit and improved tax treatment for employees.